DSchaedler/dinraal/README.md

 # dinraal

-Dinraal is a library for working with triangles in DragonRuby Game Toolkit.
-By default, DRGTK does not support rendering or working with triangles.
+Dinraal is a library for working with shapes in DragonRuby Game Toolkit.
+By default, DRGTK does not support rendering or working with any shapes outside of rectangles.
+Until now, other shapes have been provided by sprites.

-Our killer feature is the `raster` method.
+Our killer feature is the `triangle_raster` method.
 This returns an array of primitives ready to be drawn.

 ```ruby
 require 'app/lib/dinraal.rb'